Relocation Depression: What You Should Know

 Situational Depression

 It’s hard to put a timeline on when your feelings of depression might end, if they “end” at all.
 For some, healing is just a matter of accepting change and learning a few coping skills to help them through the transition of moving.
-If your sadness and loneliness is more temporary than long-lasting, then your depression may only be situational.
+If your sadness and loneliness are more temporary than long-lasting, then your depression may only be situational.
 The more time you spend in a new location, the less your symptoms of relocation depression will last.
 Most clinicians say situational depression lasts anywhere between three and six months.
-By learning coping skills, you may be able to speed the process of adjustment up slightly, or ease some of the stress.
+By learning coping skills, you may be able to speed up the process of getting settled in after moving into a new house, which can cause depression, or ease some of the stress.

 Clinical Depression

-For others, relocation depression symptoms may stick around for months, especially if they’re particularly affected by the change, have had depressive episodes in the past, or have been diagnosed with major depressive disorder or something similar.
+For others, relocation depression symptoms may stick around for months.
+This is especially true for those who are greatly affected by the change, have had depressive episodes in the past, or have been diagnosed with major depressive disorder or another mental health condition.
 For these individuals, moving may have been the spark that illuminated a larger concern.
 This doesn’t mean that the difficult feelings will never go away, but it may mean that the symptoms last longer as you explore treatment options.
-Regardless of the length of your depression, there are numerous options for treatment.
-Receiving a diagnosis can also be a very positive experience that sets you in the direction of happiness.
+Regardless of the length or severity of your depression, there are numerous options for treatment.
+Receiving a diagnosis can also be a very positive experience that sets you on the path to happiness.

 Conclusion

-Relocation depression is very common, but there are many effective strategies to help you overcome it.
+Relocation depression, often caused by moving into a new house, is very common, but there are many effective strategies to help you overcome it.
 Focus on staying connected with friends and family, getting to know your new area, giving yourself time to adjust to life changes, and practicing self-care.
 Don’t hesitate to seek professional help from a counselor or support group if needed.

 If your moving journey has not yet started, and you’re anxious that you may struggle with relocation depression, hiring professional movers can also alleviate some stress.
-Alternatively, if you have a friend or family member that’s currently battling relocation depression, consider offering unpacking help or researching some places that could make them feel at home.
+Similarly, if you have a friend or family member who’s currently battling depression after moving, consider offering unpacking help or researching some places that could make them feel at home.
+Moving can involve a rollercoaster of emotions, so a little extra support can go a long way.

 No matter where you are in your journey, with patience and effort, you can work through relocation depression and learn to thrive in your new home.